Do the Police Need a Warrant to Search My Car?

 The reason for the exception is that the Supreme Court believed that there was a lower expectation of privacy in a motor vehicle because they are subject to a high number of regulations, and also because motor vehicles are inherently mobile, and therefore create a greater risk that the evidence could be removed from the scene and destroyed when the person drives off in the car.

-This exception permits officers to search any area in the vehicle that they have probable cause to search and any container within the vehicle that they have probable cause to search, as a criminal lawyer Greenville, MI relies on can explain.
+This exception permits officers to search any area in the vehicle that they have probable cause to search and any container within the vehicle that they have probable cause to search, as a criminal lawyer can explain.
 This includes the trunk of a car, or items inside the vehicle, whether they belong to the owner or not.
 This might include things like backpacks, purses, suitcases, or other containers.
-The exception also applies to all types of motor vehicles, including cars, trucks, semi trucks, and motor homes.
+The exception also applies to all types of motor vehicles, including cars, trucks, semi-trucks, and motor homes.
 It has also been held to apply to other types of vehicles, including trailers pulled by trucks, boats, houseboats, and airplanes.

 This doesn’t necessarily mean that the police can simply search a motor vehicle any time they want.
 In order to be able to search the vehicle, there must be probable cause that there is evidence of a crime or contraband within the vehicle.
 If the police do not have probable cause to search, they cannot do so without a warrant.